[See part 1: What To Do About Masks]

 As mentioned in my article What To Do About Masks? you do not need to try to mimic a medical-grade mask, if you do not work in an ICU.
 It’s really important to be able to breath with your mask on.
 More layers will dramatically decrease breathability, and you risk becoming so uncomfortable (even light headed) that you will give up on it altogether.
 And any covering is better than none.

-I suggest not more than two layers of cotton fabric (t-shirt, pillow case, quilting fabric), and I personally find t-shirt fabric most comfortable.
-If you feel you want to have a disposable filter, then choose a design that includes a pocket (mine, or the last two on this page).
+I prefer not more than two layers of cotton fabric (t-shirt, pillow case, quilting fabric), but Wales requires 3 layers.
+I find t-shirt fabric most comfortable for any of the patterns.
+If you want to have a disposable filter, then choose a design that includes a pocket (mine, or the last two on this page) which will give you a 3rd layer.
+Some masks with filter pockets are actually 3 layers thick before you add the filter.

 - NOT new fabric.
-Make sure your fabric is washed, and ironed if needed.
+Make sure your fabric is washed, and ironed if needed, if cotton.
+Spandex can be used new.

 - Ties – You can use narrow elastic, or sew your own fabric ties, or use shoe laces, or narrow elastic hair bands, or cut 1″ strips across an old t-shirt, leggings, etc and stretch the pieces for soft, stretchy cords.
 No need to go out shopping.